osservatorionessuno/bugbane/THREAT_MODELING.md

 Secure the ADB communication channel using a strong key.
 The ADB key is stored in the application sandbox encrypted with a StrongBox key (whenever supported).

+## Threat: Attacker on a privileged network position in respect to the Device
+The attacker in this scenario has a privileged network position meaning:
+- they are connected on the same Wi-Fi network as the device, detecting the usage of Wireless ADB.
+- they monitor the network traffic, detecting the fetch and download of IoC.

+### Countermeasures

+Bugbane should inform the user that using it on untrusted, public or shared Wi-Fi network is unsafe from a privacy perspective.
+It should suggest to use a trusted Wi-Fi or alternatively an hot-spot from another trusted device.

+IoC MUST always be downloaded via HTTPS and should be downloaded via OHTTP.

+## Threat: User adds a malicious upstream Indicator Source
+The attacker can force the user into downloading files that Bugbane will later load as indicators.

+### Countermeasures